evanhayes44/Transmat/README.md

 ### Continuous Integration (GitHub Actions)

-Every push to `main` and every pull request automatically runs a CI workflow defined in `.github/workflows/ci.yml`.
+Every push to `master` and every pull request automatically runs a CI workflow defined in `.github/workflows/ci.yml`.
 It spins up a fresh Linux environment, installs dependencies, and runs:

 1. **Lint** — ESLint checks for code quality issues
+2. **Test** — Vitest runs all 75+ tests across stores, services, and components
-2. **Build** — TypeScript type checking + Vite production build
+3. **Build** — TypeScript type checking + Vite production build

 If either step fails, GitHub marks the commit with a red X and the failure is visible in the **Actions** tab of the repo.
 This catches broken code before it reaches the live site.